 To the outside observer, an art auction can seem like an entirely different universe.
-From the wide range of insider terms to the elusive buying process, it’s a spectacle that’s nothing short of fantastic.
-If you want to get a glimpse inside this world and begin to make your own way into it, here’s a complete breakdown of the art auction process.
+From the wide range of insider terms to the elusive buying process, it’s a spectacle that can confusing and a little frightening.
+If you want to get a glimpse inside this world and begin to make your own way into it, here’s a breakdown of the art auction process.

 If you want to understand the world of art auctions, then you’re going to need to learn the lingo.
 Lots of different terms will be thrown around at an auction, and it’s important that you’re familiar with them before you show up to an auction.
 Here’s just a bit of the jargon you might encounter:

 An estimate is one of the more self-explanatory ones, but it’s an essential term to know.
-The estimate is the market value approximation given to a piece before it’s put up for bidding.
+The estimate is the approximate price the auction house thinks the piece should bring.
+Very often it will be a range.

 Once that gavel goes down, you’ll know you have your hammer price.
-The hammer price is the price of the winning bid, before any other additional fees.
+The hammer price is the price of the winning bid, before any other additional fees like buyer’s premium.

 These are tools you’ve surely seen in the movies.
 When raised, they demonstrate that a bidder is interested in the piece.
 Not everyone uses these, though—hand gestures or nods work just as well.